amritokun/Amiwatch/privacy_policy.md

 - Request deletion of your comments and associated data

 To exercise these rights or request deletion of your data, you can contact the developer:
-- On AniList: "rebelonion"
+- On AniList: "amritokun"
-- On Discord: "@rebelonion"
+- On Discord: "@amritokun"

 While we don't have an automated process for data deletion, we will process your request manually as soon as possible.